salesforce-heroku-workshops/enterprise-java-developer/WORKSHOP.md

 2. Select the `Environment Variables` tab
 3. *** TODO: Waiting on Eclipse plugin support ***

 To test the application on Heroku navigate to `https://yourappname.herokuapp.com` in your browser (replace `yourappname` with your app name and insure you use `https` for the protocol).
-Opening the "People" page should trigger the OAUTH handshake and then display your contacts.
+Opening the "Contacts" page should trigger the OAUTH handshake and then display your contacts.

 *** TODO: Screenshot ***